penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/spend.md

 ### [Merkle auth path verification](#merkle-auth-path-verification)

 The zk-SNARK certifies that for non-zero values $v \ne 0$, the witnessed Merkle authentication path is a valid Merkle path to the provided public anchor.
-Only for notes with non-zero values $v \ne 0$, the note is unrooted from the state commitment tree to allow for these "dummy" spends to pass stateless verification.
+Only for notes with zero values ($v = 0$) the note is unrooted from the state commitment tree to allow for these "dummy" spends to pass stateless verification.
 Dummy spends may be added for metadata resistance (e.g. to ensure there are two spends and two outputs in each transaction).

 ### Diversified Base is not Identity